keypine8/igotostars.org/README.md

 for now,  see  "makekprod.sh"  and "cfns.sh"

-EMCC NOTE - to compile all C language code to Javascript code
+**EMCC NOTE**

-                *assumes the 14,000 files of emscripten are present*
+- to compile all C language code to Javascript code *assumes the 14,000 files of emscripten are present*

 "emcc.sh" compiles all of the C language files-  output file is emcc.js